-filter(specimen_group == "...",
+filter(material == "...",

 ... == "...")

 Group the data by time intervals to create a time series.
 Advanced R user?
 Then create intervals per quarter and summarise on the interval per specimen and type of care.
 New variables can be made with mutate(), groups can be made with group_by(), and year() will transform the data column to years.
 Use <- to save the code to a new object.